David Gregosz

-David Gregosz (born 10 October 1983) is a German politician who was elected as a member of the Bundestag in 2025.
+David Gregosz (born 10 October 1983) is a German politician of the Christian Democratic Union (CDU) who was elected as a member of the Bundestag in 2025.
 From 2013 to 2025, he worked for the Konrad Adenauer Foundation.

 Political career

-In 2024 he was nominated as the CDU candidate for the 2025 federal election in the electoral district Eichsfeld-Nordhausen-Kyffhäuserkreis in northern Thuringia.
+In 2024 Gregosz was nominated as the CDU candidate for the 2025 federal election in the electoral district Eichsfeld-Nordhausen-Kyffhäuserkreis in northern Thuringia.
 In the snap election in February 2025 he received 27,8% of the first vote, coming in second in his district.
 However, he was elected member of the German Bundestag as number 3 on list of the CDU Thurinigia.

-He is a member of the Committee on Internal Affairs and the Committee on European Union Affairs.
+In parliament, Gregosz has been serving as a member of the Committee on Internal Affairs and the Committee on European Union Affairs.